Article 1: Definition

 17.2.
 The General Assembly shall decide by at least a two-thirds majority whether an EFPM member no longer fulfils the conditions which qualified it for membership and expel it from the EFPM.

-17.4.
-Any EFPM member which has resigned or has been expelled from the EFPM and wishes to rejoin shall have to pay a re-entry fee, equivalent to the amount it would have had to pay, had it remained in membership.
+17.3.
+Any EFPM Corporate member which has resigned or has been expelled from the EFPM and wishes to rejoin shall have to pay the membership fee for the re-entry year.

 Article 18: Amendments to the Statutes

 18.1.
 For anything which is not covered by the present Statutes, the Executive Committee may take action in accordance with the decisions of the General Assembly or take the necessary decision, which must then be submitted to the next General Assembly for approval.

 18.2.
 These Statutes become effective upon approval by a simple majority of the EFPM members.

 18.3.
 Future amendments must be approved by a simple majority vote of the General Assembly.

 19.1.
 The EFPM, in addition to the present Statutes, shall recognise Bye-Laws.
 The Bye-Laws may be formed and amended by the Executive Committee and shall in no case contradict the provisions of the present Statutes.

 20.1.
 The EFPM can be dissolved only by decision of the General Assembly, convened by special invitation to the members, specifically citing that the General Assembly will decide on the dissolution of EFPM.
 The minimum period of notice between the sending of the invitation and the holding of the General Assembly shall be three (3) months.